syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/row-auto-height.md

 **Note**: The property `ignoreWhitespace` will be applicable only when `rowAutoHeight` feature is enabled in the Scheduler.

+## How to limit maximum number of events to display

+To limit the maximum number of events displayed in a cell, you can use the `maxEventsPerRow` property within the views property view options.
+The `maxEventsPerRow` property is only applicable for month, timeline month, and timeline year views.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/schedule/view-cs19/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/view-cs19/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/view-cs19" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/schedule/view-cs19/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/view-cs19/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/view-cs19" %}
+{% endif %}

+> The property `maxEventsPerRow` will be applicable only when EnableAutoRowHeight feature is disabled in the Schedule.

 > You can refer to our [JavaScript Scheduler](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [JavaScript Scheduler example](https://ej2.syncfusion.com/demos/#/material/schedule/overview.html) to knows how to present and manipulate data.